11 Types of Mutual Funds Every Indian Investor Must Know Before Putting In a Single Rupee

 NRI mutual fund investments involve FEMA regulations, TDS deductions, specific bank account requirements (NRE/NRO), and potential double-taxation depending on your country of residence.
 This is a legal and financial minefield — seek professional guidance.

-;re Chasing a “Hot Tip” or Recent Fund Performance
+5. You’;re Chasing a “Hot Tip” or Recent Fund Performance

 If you’re about to invest ₹5 lakh in a sectoral fund because it returned 80% last year — please pause.
 Recency bias is one of the biggest destroyers of investor wealth.
 Past performance is not indicative of future returns.
 This is where an adviser’s behavioral coaching is invaluable.